The debate regarding TFSAs vs. RRSPs and which one is better has always been a hot topic.

 In previous articles, I discussed the basics of the TFSA and summarized how the RRSP works.
 To put things into perspective in my take on the TFSA vs RRSP debate, let us summarize the characteristics of both plans.

 Tax-Free Savings Account (TFSA)

-- Annual contribution limits are set by the Federal government and the contribution limit is indexed to inflation each year.
-For 2018, the limit is $6,500 (it was $6,000 in 2022).
+- The Federal government sets annual contribution limits, and the contribution limit is indexed to inflation each year.
+For 2023, the limit is $6,500 (it was $6,000 in 2022).

-- You can invest in almost anything through your TFSA including mutual funds, stocks, GICs, bonds, etc.
+- You can invest in almost anything through your TFSA, including mutual funds, stocks, GICs, bonds, etc.

-- Investment income earned is tax-free
+- Investment income earned is tax-free.

 - You can withdraw funds from your TFSA at any time without tax implications.